-- Theatre designers - Design and create settings, scenic environments, properties, costumes and lighting for theatre, film and video productions, operas and ballets. - Fashion designers - Design and create clothing and accessories for men, women and children. - Exhibit designers - Plan and develop permanent and temporary or moveable exhibits and displays for museum exhibitions, trade shows, conventions, retail spaces and other exhibitions. - Theatre designers may specialize in costume, lighting or set design; fashion designers may specialize in men's, women's or children's apparel or in

-- This group performs some or all of the following duties: - Theatre designers - Design and create settings, scenic environments, properties, costumes and lighting for theatre, film and video productions, operas and ballets. - Fashion designers - Design and create clothing and accessories for men, women and children. - Exhibit designers - Plan and develop permanent and temporary or moveable exhibits and displays for museum exhibitions, trade shows, conventions, retail spaces and other exhibitions. - Theatre designers may specialize in costume, different lines such as sportswear, footwear or formal wear.
+Job Duties Employment Requirements This group performs some or all of the following duties: Theatre designers Design and create settings, scenic environments, properties, costumes and lighting for theatre, film and video productions, operas and ballets.
+Fashion designers Design and create clothing and accessories for men, women and children.
+Exhibit designers Plan and develop permanent and temporary or moveable exhibits and displays for museum exhibitions, trade shows, conventions, retail spaces and other exhibitions.
+Theatre designers may specialize in costume, lighting or set design; fashion designers may specialize in men's, women's or children's apparel or in This group performs some or all of the following duties: Theatre designers Design and create settings, scenic environments, properties, costumes and lighting for theatre, film and video productions, operas and ballets.
+Fashion designers Design and create clothing and accessories for men, women and children.
+Exhibit designers Plan and develop permanent and temporary or moveable exhibits and displays for museum exhibitions, trade shows, conventions, retail spaces and other exhibitions.
+Theatre designers may specialize in costume, different lines such as sportswear, footwear or formal wear.